 We all know the Egyptian pyramids!
 Not much is widely known, though, about their Sudanese cousins, the Nubian Pyramids.
 The Nubian Pyramids located in North Sudan are a UNESCO World Heritage Site.
 With this post we explore various sites of these Pyramids and dive in ancient Sudanese burial practices.
 Finally, we learn more about the crucial role of Islam in shaping burial rites and funerals in present-day Sudan.
+Specifically we’ll focus on the Sunni reformation and the role of Shaykhs.

 The Kingdoms of Kush ruled Nubia, a region next to the Nile in modern-day Sudan.
 There were three of these Kushite Kingdoms, the rulers of which all built pyramids as burial sites.
 Nubian rulers were influenced by Egyptians and used granite and sandstone to build their own pyramids.
 The first Nubian pyramids were constructed in El-Kurru around 750 BC, thousands years after the Egyptians built their pyramids.
 Additionally, the completion of these pyramids took a couple of hundred years.
 Many of these pyramids were the final resting place for Kush royalty, but also high class Nubians.